aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

-Alternatively, I could have chosen not to create a directory for the post and instead to simply create a markdown file `how-to-setup-a-github-pages-blog-in-five-minutes.md` But, this way I could add any images used by the post in the same directory.
+Alternatively, I could have chosen not to create a directory for the post and instead to simply create a markdown file `how-to-setup-a-github-pages-blog-in-five-minutes.md` But, this way I could add any images used by the post in the same directory as the blog post page.

-Another advantage of using a directory with an index.md file for the blog post is that a trailing slash will not cause a 404 and simply redirect to the non trailing slash version of the URL.
+Another advantage of using a directory with an `index.md` file as the blog post file is that a trailing slash will not cause a 404 file not found and simply redirect to the non trailing slash version of the URL.

-I repeated this same process for adding blog posts for this year.
+I repeated this same process for adding other blog posts for this year.

 ## Navigation links

-There of four types of links that I have in my Github pages blog.
+There are four types of links that I have in my Github pages blog.

 + Global Html links that I added to the local html layout file for all my pages.
 + Markdown links in the markdown pages of the site for linking between pages and to external web sites.